Pigzaum/bc_cvrp/README.md

-# Vehicle routing problem (IRP) Branch-and-cut using CVRPSEP package
+# Vehicle routing problem (VRP) Branch-and-cut using CVRPSEP package

 A C++ implementation of the VRP Branch-and-cut using Gurobi's API and CVRPSEP package [[1](#references)].